NickBot-dev/azure-network-protocols/README.md

 </p>
 <p>
 Observing ICMP Traffic.
 We start by typing icmp in the green search bar followed by clicking start capture, which is the green shark fin icon above.
-This tells Wireshark to filter out all inbound and outbound traffic except for ICMP Traffic
+This tells Wireshark to filter out all inbound and outbound traffic except for ICMP Traffic.
 </p>
 <br />